NTPC shares hit 52-week high; top gainers on Sensex, Nifty

 ALSO READ: Stocks in news: Adani Enterprises, Route Mobile, Eicher Motors, Hero MotoCorp and more

 Earlier, NTPC stock opened higher at Rs 162.70 on BSE.
 NTPC shares have gained 40.15 per cent in one year and risen 31.31 per cent since the beginning of this year.
 Market cap of NTPC rose to Rs 1.58 lakh crore on BSE.
-Total 6.33 lakh crore shares of the firm changed hands amounting to a turnover of Rs 10.43 crore.
+Total 6.33 lakh shares of the firm changed hands amounting to a turnover of Rs 10.43 crore.

 The stock hit a 52-week low of Rs 112.35 on September 8, 2021.
 The expression of interest (EoI) for selling of stake of 5 to 10 per cent in NGEL was invited in June this year.
 NTPC plans to sell minority stake, to raise up to Rs 2,000 crore.
 The stake sale in NGEL is part of the asset monetisation target of NTPC, which is pegged at Rs 15,000 crore, for three years.